-EMTP 1113 includes and expands upon the material from the Pharmacology and Venous Access and Medication Administration Sections of the Preparatory Module of the Emergency Medical Technician-Paramedic: National Standard curriculum (EMT-P NSC).
+This course includes and expands upon the material from the Pharmacology and Venous Access and Medication Administration Sections of the Preparatory Module of the current National EMS Education Standard.
 It includes basic units on drug information, drug actions, weights and measures, and medication administration.
-It also includes advanced units on systemic pharamacology and therapeutics of drugs affecting the central and autonomic nervous systems, cardiovascular system, respiratory system, hematologic system, renal system, endocrine system, gastrointestinal system, and immune system.
-It concludes with a unit on the paramedic drug box contents, maintenance, and administraiton procedures.
+It also includes advanced units on systemic pharmacology and therapeutics of drugs affecting the central and autonomic nervous systems, cardiovascular system, respiratory system, hematologic system, renal system, endocrine system, gastrointestinal system, and immune system.
+It concludes with a unit on the paramedic drug box contents, maintenance, and administration procedures.